Mediterranean Anemia

 After the diagnosis of thalassemia, many doctors come together and plan the treatment process.
 These departments include specialist doctors and surgeons from departments such as Hematology, Cardiology, Endocrinology, Psychology, and Pediatrics.
 Treatment should continue without interruption and in cooperation with family and physicians.
 If we answer the question of How to Treat Mediterranean Anemia:

-• with blood transfusion
+• With blood transfusion

-• With Iron Chalazion Treatmen
+• With Iron Chalazion Treatment

 • Treatment is carried out with Stem Cell Transplantation

-What is Mediterranean Anemia Carrier?
+What is a Mediterranean Anemia Carrier?

 Mediterranean anemia is a genetically inherited disease that is usually seen on the Mediterranean coasts.
 The person is either sick or is a carrier of this disease.
 So what is a Mediterranean Anemia Carrier, let’s find out together.
 A carrier of Mediterranean anemia is someone who carries this disease in their genes, does not show any serious disease symptoms, and has only mild anemia.
 It does not need to be treated.
 However, as he is a carrier, this disease is passed on to his child.

-How should Mediterranean Anemia Carrier be fed?
+How should Mediterranean Anemia Carriers be fed?

 It is not correct to give clear information on How to Feed a Carrier of Mediterranean Anemia.
 Depending on the type of carrier, feeding patterns may also change.
 If the person is a silent carrier and does not even know it himself, feeding may cause distress for him.
 For this reason, if he knows that he is a carrier, he can talk to a specialist dietitian and ask about diet ideas and manage his nutrition together.